About ESRI Conservation Program and Conservation/Geography

 About this site:

 "Conservation/Geography" is the name we've given to all the ways that people are using computers, maps and spatial data for to protect nature and change society.
 The name emphasizes what people are doing with these tools rather than the tools themselves.
 "Conservation GIS" is a name commonly given to all the GIS tools, techniques and methods used in Conservation, emphasizing the tools themselves.
 This web site is called made possible by the contributions and support of thousands of "Conservation Geography" groups worldwide and we sincerely thank all of them for their dedication and hard work.
-Addresses are provided as much as possible so that you can contact the groups you read about to offer help.
-Email addresses are scrambled where possible so that "spam" (junk email) programs cannot automatically read them.
-Several methods are used depending on when the link was added, volunteer help available, and any specific requests:
+Addresses & links are provided as much as possible so that you can contact the groups you read about to offer help.

 Conservation/Geography Main Page